Dry ski slope: Recent materials

 Another very common mat is Snowflex, manufactured near Huddersfield, West Yorkshire in England by Briton Engineering Developments Limited.
 Others include Perma-snow by John Nike Leisure/ Techmat 2000, also in the UK and Astroride by NorCal Extreme Sports in the United States.
 Snowflex and Perma-snow are both white in colour, although the former has been produced in a darker green (such as in Kendal Ski Club in Cumbria, England) to comply with planning requirements.
 There is no indication from NorCal Extreme Sports that AstroRide has been commercially tested to any great extent.

 The latest arrival is from UK company Proslope who produce a matting with variable filament lengths to emulate the gradual edge grip and release of snow.
 As with some other surfaces, the system is coloured white, is modular, and works both with and without a misting system.

+A type of Enoki mushroom dry ski slope surface from China.
+Countless thin strips with round balls on the top, resembling a mushroom-like shape, make the surface of the run-in slopes of the Training Centre airbag jumps differently from other dry slope surfaces in terms of sliding effect and safety.
+Its structure, friction, elasticity, safety protection, and simulation effect provide an ideal surface for airbag beginners and high-performance athletes.
+The surface allows the rider to either carve or skid to aid in speed control or line choice.
+It is possible to turn on the surface quite well, but the aim is to maintain a low edge angle and make small adjustments to create speed or set your line.
+This type of dry ski mat appeared for the first time at a FIS World Cup competition.

 Ski and board preparation

 Dry slope users often improve the performance of their equipment by using the hardest grade of ski wax.
 The wax wears off quickly, however, and must be renewed after one or two sessions.
 At least one company makes a hard wax that is intended for use on dry slopes.
 Some users apply aerosol furniture polish or other can-based products to the bases of their skis or boards as the silicone oil it contains is reputed to reduce friction.
 Other substances, such as dishwashing liquid, are sometimes used.